KaveriKR/NaiveBayesClassifier/README.md

 # NaiveBayesClassifier
-Review Analysis using Naive Bayes Classisfier
+Review Analysis using Naive Bayes Classisfier .Connected Kaggle Notebook where you can test the working code here(https://www.kaggle.com/kaverikr/multinomial-naive-bayes-on-wine-review-analysis).

 References :-